 Objective Of ServiceNow Virtual Agent :

 ServiceNow® Virtual Agent is a platform for providing user assistance through conversations within a messaging interface.
-Primary objective of Virtual Agent is to perform following
+Primary objective of Virtual Agent is to perform the following

 - Obtain information